Call of Duty: Elite: Call of Duty: Black Ops II

 The service previously had a premium subscription option during Call of Duty: Modern Warfare 3; however, it was made free following the release of Call of Duty: Black Ops II.

-Elite in Black Ops II offers advanced player performance statistics, a clan management system, leaderboards for the zombie god mode, digital video entertainment, and social integration, mostly features that required a premium subscription in Modern Warfare 3.
+Elite in Black Ops II offers advanced player performance statistics, a clan management system, leaderboards for the zombie game mode, digital video entertainment, and social integration, mostly features that required a premium subscription in Modern Warfare 3.
 Call of Duty: Black Ops II downloadable content was released in standard DLC packs available for a nominal fee.

 History

 It was announced initially by The Wall Street Journal and was showcased at E3 2011 by Activision.
 The official in-depth reveal took place at Call of Duty: XP in September 2011.

 The public beta was released on July 14, 2011 on the Xbox 360 exclusively for Black Ops.
 Invites for the PlayStation 3 version began being sent out on September 17, 2011.
 Call of Duty: Elite officially launched on November 8, 2011 to coincide with the release of Modern Warfare 3.
 The PC version however, will be delayed for an unknown date.
 In a statement by Beachhead Studios' studio head, Chacko Sonny, the PC version needs to "Ensure a safe PC environment.
-It’s really extensive.
+It's really extensive.
 We need more time to get there, so Elite on PC will not launch on Day 1."
 It is not available on the Wii console, due to its lack of internet capabilities.
 Activison confirmed March 15, 2012 that they are still working on an Elite version for PC players.

 Elite was met with intermittent service following the release of Modern Warfare 3.
 On November 8, 2011, the service was down for non-premium users until December 1, 2011.
 Beachhead Studios has acknowledged that the console app had seen unprecedented demand and had thus caused many of the outages experienced.
 After various problems on and around release, Activision decided to automatically extend every paying members' subscription by 30 days.
 However, PlayStation 3 and PC Premium members are to receive their share of the Elite content after the Xbox 360 Premium members due to an ongoing contract between Microsoft and Activision.
 Activision also stated that the service will be fully operational to both free and premium users by December 1, 2011.

 As of March 31, 2012, there were 10 million players who had signed up for the service, 2 million of which were premium paid members.
 The service was shut down on February 28, 2014.